nopnop2002/esp8266_ethernet/README.md

 (*) You can change.

-# Selecting the Ethernet type controller
+# Selecting the Ethernet module

 By default the W5500 ethernet controller is selected.